Full Product List

 Auntie Ang’s Chinese curry (heat scale 2/10)

 Auntie is a polite but familiar way of addressing a Chinese close family friend in Singapore.
-This curry is very traditional but totally unlike an Indian or South-east Asian dish.
+This curry is very traditional but totally unlike a South Asian or South-east Asian dish.
 It is very mild and yellow in colour.

 British Curry – 1970’s-style! (heat scale 2/10)